ajhowey/hello/README.md

 # hello
-simple repository for "Hello world" war
+simple repository for "Hello world" war to use with Docker